Donoghue’s acted for me on an appeal to remove a police record. The appeal was successful. Very professional and highly recommended.

 How We Helped Delete PNC Record Data

-Thomas discussed the matter with Clive and considered his client’s previous application.
-He explained that it was unusual to bring a second appeal to the criminal record office (ACRO) but felt that Mr Summers had reasonable prospects of success if the case was presented well.
+We discussed the matter with Clive and considered his client’s previous application.
+We explained that it was unusual to bring a second appeal to the criminal record office (ACRO) but felt that Mr Summers had reasonable prospects of success if the case was presented well.

-Before submitting the appeal, Mr O’Sullivan knew that, among other things, he had to review:
+Before submitting the appeal, we knew that, among other things, we had to review:

 - all the evidence that the chief officer had seen